colelawrence/decipad/apps/docs/docs/Glossary.md

 A Boolean is a data type with two possible values: `true` or `false`.

-### Calculation block
+### Calculations block

-The calculation block is the place where you can type numbers and perform operations in a more natural way powered by the Decipad language.
-In the calculation block, you can type numbers, units, variables, functions, as well as create tables.
+The calculations block is the place where you can type numbers and perform operations in a more natural way, powered by the Decipad language.
+In the calculations block, you can type numbers, units, variables, functions, as well as create tables.

 ```deci live
 2 + 2